tguerin/newton/website/docs/presets.md

 </>
 <>

-In the relativistic version of the fountain animation, particles are emitted at angles between -80 and -100 degrees, causing them to move upward.
+In the physics-based version of the fountain animation, particles are emitted at angles between -80 and -100 degrees, causing them to move upward.
 The variation in the emission angle is the key factor that alters the trajectory of each particle, making them follow different paths.
 Additional randomness is applied